gnewton/chidley/README.md

 Author: Glen Newton

+###New
+`chidley` now has support for Java/JAXB (beta).
+It generates appropriate Java/JAXB classes and associated maven pom.

+See Java/JAXB section below for usage.

 ##How does it work (with such a small memory footprint)
 `chidley` uses the input XML to build a model of each XML element (aka tag).
 It examines each instance of a tag, and builds a (single) prototypical representation, that is the union of all the attributes and all of the child elements of all instances of the tag.